james0w-klein5q/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

 In addition, remember that "Premature optimization is the root of all evil."
 Focus on writing correct and clear code first, and optimize only when it's proven to be a bottleneck.
 Lastly, embrace the power of version control systems like Git.
 They are invaluable tools for collaboration, tracking changes, and managing your codebase.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is easy to read, understand, and modify.
+Remember, code is read far more often than it is written."